petalframework/petal_components/README.md

 </p>

   <p align="center">
     Petal is a set of HEEX components that makes it easy for Phoenix developers to build beautiful web apps.
 Think Bootstrap or MUI, but written in HEEX using Tailwind CSS classes.
+Work in both live and dead (controller) views.
   </p>
 </p>